5–6 March, Thursday & Friday

-5 March, Thursday 3-5 PM: Mirror/Echo/Tilt Workshop This workshop has limited capacity, more information coming soon
+5 March, Thursday 3-5 PM: Mirror/Echo/Tilt Workshop led by Shaun Leonardo, Devan Fulton, and Saint James This workshop has limited capacity, see linked PDF for more information

-6 PM Keynotes: Laurie Jo Reynolds & Shaun Leonardo
+6 PM Keynote Talks: Laurie Jo Reynolds & Shaun Leonardo

-11 AM: Roundtable discussion with Kimberly Dong, Jeffrey Rafael & Reentry Think Tank (Mark Strandquist, Courtney Bowles & Faith Bartley)
+11 AM: Support Structures for Reentry: Artist / Activist Approaches panel discussion with Hilary Binda, Jeffrey Rafael and Reentry Think Tank (Mark Strandquist, Courtney Bowles & Faith Bartley)

 12:30 PM: Lunch and Tufts University Prison Initiative of Tisch College Info session

-1:30 PM: Roundtable discussion with Mary Patten, Sherrill Roland, Hilary Binda, and Risa Puleo
+1:30 PM: Bringing Experiences of Incarceration to the Classroom: Experiential and Experimental Education with Mary Patten, Sherrill Roland, Kimberly Dong, and Risa Puleo

 This symposium is produced in collaboration with Tufts University Prison Initiative of Tisch College of Civic Life and it is presented with support from the Jonathan M. Tisch College of Civic Life at Tufts University and Tufts University School of Arts & Sciences and School of Engineering Diversity Fund.